Gold Nutrition Supreme Gainers Review

 The description of Supreme Gainers on the Gold Nutrition website is as follows.

 Supreme Gainers GoldNutrition is a formula specifically designed to increase muscle volume.
 Containing high biological value proteins (fast absorption proteins - whey, and slow absorption proteins - caseins), a series of easily absorbed carbohydrates and a low fat content per serving, this formula has also been fortified with vitamins and minerals .

 In addition, it highlights the 67g of protein, the more than 200g of carbohydrates and the 1100 calories per serving.

 Let's take a look at the nutritional table on Vanilla flavor.

 You find the official label here.

 Supreme Gainers from Gold Nutrition, as you can see from the table, is composed of 67% of carbohydrates, which reminds us of the Jumbo from Scitec Nutrition.

-Not only does it remind you of the Jumbo in terms of carbohydrates, but also in protein content, as they are very similar, and where Gold Nutrition's supplement has 21% of protein.
+Not only does it remind Jumbo in terms of carbohydrates, but also in protein content, since they are very similar, and in which the Gold Nutrition supplement has 21% of proteins.